 The South and West School Crawford Learning Center is proud to continue our newest learning spaces, The Innovation Station.
 This is a space to foster the 4Cs - collaboration, creativity, critical thinking and communication - as our students tinker with everyday items to solve challenges.
 Students will be introduced to the engineering design process that involves asking questions, imagining possible solutions, planning, creating and improving on a plan.
 The maker movement is all about teaching our children to think for themselves, to think creatively, and to look for innovative solutions.

 Google Drive at South School

-This year, our first and second grade students have Google Drive accounts.
+This year, all our students have their own Google Drive accounts.
 These web-based apps provide many ways to go paperless through sharing and collaboration options.
 Teachers are scheduling time with the CLC director and Tech Integration Specialist to introduce these tools.
-Student reviewed Internet safety, and learned the basic functions of Google Drive.
+Student reviewed Internet safety and learned the basic functions of Google Drive.
 We look forward to seeing how these tools grow at South School!

 It’s A Musical Year!